An Edible Mosaic™

 During that time I fell in love with this creamy potato salad.
 It was a beautiful balance, almost like a dance.
 Soft potato, crunchy cornichons.
 Sweet carrot, savory onion.
 A simple creamy dressing with a complexity that you couldn’t put your finger on.
 And fresh herbs to wake everything up.

-This is a special potato salad that I think you’ll enjoy just as much as I do.
+Also known as Olivye Salad, Olivieh Salad, and Olivier Salat (Салат Оливье in Russian), this is a unique potato salad with a variety of vegetables and a creamy dressing that the whole family will love.
 If you’re used to bland and boring potato salad recipes, get ready to have your opinion changed!

-Nowadays, Salad Olivier is one of those classic dishes that has about as many variations as a recipe for chocolate chip cookies.
+Nowadays, this is one of those classic dishes that has about as many variations as a recipe for chocolate chip cookies.

 This recipe is my version.
 It has plenty of potato for a hearty base.
 Carrot and onion for sweetness.
 Dill pickles for tang.
 Chicken breast and egg to make it filling.
 And a decadent creamy mayo-based dressing that’s laced with sour cream and redolent with fresh herbs.